PXIe-5645 Specifications

 Output Type Frequency Power Range

-CW <4 GHz Noise floor to +10 dBm, average power[13] Noise floor to +15 dBm, average power, nominal
+CW <4 GHz Noise floor to +10 dBm, average power13 Higher output is uncalibrated and may be compressed.[13]
+Noise floor to +15 dBm, average power, nominal

 ≥4 GHz Noise floor to +7 dBm, average power[13] Noise floor to +12 dBm, average power, nominal